aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 Before you can provision the pipeline, you have to *bootstrap* the environment you want to create it in.
 If you are deploying your application to different environments, you also have to bootstrap those and be sure to add a *trust* relationship.

+> This library requires a newer version of the bootstrapping stack which has
+> been updated specifically to support cross-account continous delivery.
+In the future,
+> this new bootstrapping stack will become the default, but for now it is still
+> opt-in.
+>
+> The commands below assume you are running `cdk bootstrap` in a directory
+> where `cdk.json` contains the `"@aws-cdk/core:newStyleStackSynthesis": true`
+> setting in its context, which will switch to the new bootstrapping stack
+> automatically.
+>
+> If run from another directory, be sure to run the bootstrap command with
+> the environment variable `CDK_NEW_BOOTSTRAP=1` set.

 To bootstrap an environment for provisioning the pipeline: